NikkiCooper/pyVid2/README.md

 ### ☁️ <span style="color:DodgerBlue">Environment Variables</span>

-Command line arguments (if there are any) always takes priority over any set environment variables.
+Command line arguments (if there are any) always take priority over any set environment variables.

 - **PYGAME_DISPLAY=display** For multiple monitor setups.
 Sets the monitor to play media on.
 Select 0|1|2 ...
 - **SDL_VIDEO_MINIMIZE_ON_FOCUS_LOSS=0** For multi-monitor setups, this is necessary to avoid the video minimizing when it loses focus.
 - **SAVE_PLAYLIST_PATH=path** Specifiy the path to save pyVids playlist to ('w' keyboard command)

 Currently, there is only one command line argument that overrides any set environment variables:  **--display**.
 For example: ```pyVid2 --display 2`` will start the video on monitor #2 on a three monitor setup.
 Note that monitor numbers begin with 0.
 By default, pyVid2 will render the video in the active monitor it is run in.
+Use **--listActiveMonitors** to retrieve a list of possible monitors to use with the **--display** argument.

 ## 🛠️ <span style="color:DodgerBlue">Installation</span>